Cape May–Lewes Ferry: MV Twin Capes

-M.V.
-Twin Capes near the Cape May, New Jersey terminal on July 4, 2005.
+MV Twin Capes near the Cape May, New Jersey terminal on July 4, 2005.
 After her retirement in 2013, she was scuttled to form part of an artificial reef on June 15, 2018.

-The MV Twin Capes was one of the original three vessels of the 1970s fleet, christened in May 1975.
+The Twin Capes was one of the original three vessels of the 1970s fleet, christened in May 1975.
 She was extensively renovated in a $27 million project between 1994 and 1996 resulting in the original superstructure on and above the second deck removed, the second deck extended forward and aft, and a new superstructure with four new decks, multiple lounges, new pilot house and "shark fin" smokestacks added.
 The vessel was then marked as a miniature cruise ship, complete with two sets of elevators, a sweeping interior staircase, interior areas on four different decks, an enlarged retail shop, a food court with a brick pizza oven, four different bars, and a buffet restaurant in a two-deck-tall, glass-enclosed atrium.
 Although the restaurant was shut down in 2000 after U.S. Food and Drug Administration inspectors found numerous violations in the galleys of all five vessels, the ship remained an attraction.
 Her sister ship is the MV Delaware.
 In July 2010, due to decreasing ridership, the DRBA announced that the vessel was for sale.
 The Twin Capes was taken out of service and retired in October 2013.
 On July 20, 2017, the Twin Capes was towed out of the Cape May Terminal to be stripped before a planned sinking as an artificial reef in 2018 in a project led by Captain Tim Mullane.
 The Twin Capes was scuttled on June 15, 2018, in the North Atlantic Ocean off Bethany Beach, Delaware, at to form part of the Del-Jersey-Land Inshore Artificial Reef.

 MV Cape May

-The MV Cape May ready to dock at the Cape May, New Jersey, terminal on August 8, 2002.
-In 2007, the DRBA removed the Cape May from service.
+The Cape May ready to dock at the Cape May, New Jersey, terminal on August 8, 2002.
+In 2007, the DRBA removed Cape May from service.

-The MV Cape May, which was the newest vessel of the fleet christened in May 1985, was refurbished in 1998 in a $20 million project that retained the original superstructure and added deck extensions and a new fourth deck.
+The Cape May, which was the newest vessel of the fleet christened in May 1985, was refurbished in 1998 in a $20 million project that retained the original superstructure and added deck extensions and a new fourth deck.
 The renovation added a fourth-deck buffet restaurant, bars, an enlarged gift shop, an elevator, and additional interior seating.
 In 2007, in order to help close an operating deficit, the DRBA removed the Cape May from service and announced that the vessel was up for sale.
 The vessel's added expense of operation and low use—it had made only fifteen crossings in 2007—were additional factors leading to its removal from service.
 The owners of Cross Sound Ferry in Connecticut had shown interest in purchasing the ferry.
 In 2013, the Cape May was sold to Northstar Marine Services for $750,000, to be converted to a support vessel for offshore wind farms.